THANK YOU

 But this irreplaceable ecosystem is under threat.
 Rising ocean temperatures and repeated bleaching events are jeopardising its survival - placing the future of our oceans, and life on Earth, at risk.

-Since launching in 2021, The Sapphire Project has raised over $4 million for ocean conservation over three dinners, thanks to the generosity of individual donors.
-Our events have engaged more than 1,400 in-person supporters, and in 2024, our inaugural Singapore event marked the beginning of Sapphire’s international expansion.
+Since launching in 2021, The Sapphire Project has raised over $4 million for ocean conservation across three dinners, thanks to the generosity of individual donors.
+Our events have engaged more than 1,500 in-person supporters, and in 2024, our inaugural Singapore event marked the beginning of Sapphire’s international expansion.
 Our impact continues to grow through global partnerships with like-minded brands.

 In 2025 and beyond, we’re not just acknowledging the crisis - we’re contributing directly to solutions.
 The decade from 2020 to 2030 is our window to act decisively.
 The legacy we create today will shape the world inherited by future generations.
 The time to protect what cannot be replaced is now.